-AGRICULTURAL RESOURCES - Town of Rose
+AGRICULTURAL RESOURCES - Village of Wild Rose

 Goal AG 1.
-To protect viable agricultural operations and Town residents by adopting policies which: minimize land use conflicts, preserve the quality of the environment, and provide existing farmers with economic opportunities that protect productive soils.
+To support and protect viable agricultural operations from which Village residents benefit by adopting policies which: minimize land use conflicts between village residents and adjoining agricultural operations, preserve the quality of the environment, and provide existing farmers with economic opportunities that protect productive soils.

-• AG 1.1.
-Minimize conflicts between ongoing agricultural operations and rural non-farm residents.
+AG 1.1.
+Minimize conflicts between ongoing agricultural operations and village residents where the village limits abut farming operations.

 - (1) Encourage best farming practices to maximize land stewardship through education and incentives.
-Best management practices not only are good for the long term productivity of the farm, they also serve a broader common good by protecting the watershed and other natural features that contribute to a high quality environment. - (2) Support local farm product processing and marketing initiatives.
-Local farmers markets, such as that currently existing in Wild Rose, can provide an outlet for locally produced products. - AG 1.2.
-Provide opportunities for farmers to profit from the equity in their land.
+Best management practices not only are good for the long term productivity of the farm but the also contribute to a high quality environment.
+These best management practices also serve a broader common good by protecting the watershed and the groundwater that village residents rely on for their drinking water. - (2) Support local farm product processing and marketing initiatives.
+Local farmers markets, such as that currently existing in Wild Rose, can provide an outlet for locally produced products.
+Encourage local restaurants, grocery stores and nursing homes to buy produce from local farmers when in season.